Directors and Officers (D&O) Insurance: An Overview

-In general, D&O policy rates are going up and markets are implementing stricter underwriting requirements.
+In general, D&O policy rates are going up and the COVID-19 pandemic has pushed markets to implement stricter underwriting requirements.
 Insurers remain aggressive for select industry types, but are showing a lack of interest for others, such as healthcare.

 D&O insurance for your board is unique and therefore requires a unique policy.
 At LandesBlosch our goal is to partner you with an insurance carrier that understands what you are doing and knows how to protect your work and mission.

 Although many carriers can provide D&O insurance quotes, here are some we recommend for your company or nonprofit.

 Philadelphia is a leading insurer of D&O insurance coverage.
 They have a very broad appetite across industry segments that include nonprofit, private, and public companies.
 They have an A.M.
 Best rating of A++ (Superior) with a stable outlook.